 We make sure that each engagement between you and your data scientist begins with a trial period of up to two weeks.
 This means that you have time to confirm the engagement will be successful.
 If you’re completely satisfied with the results, we’ll bill you for the time and continue the engagement for as long as you’d like.
 If you’re not completely satisfied, you won’t be billed.
 From there, we can either part ways, or we can provide you with another expert who may be a better fit and with whom we will begin a second, no-risk trial.

-Edoardo is a data scientist who has worked as a CTO and Vice President of Engineering, and founded multiple projects and businesses.
-He specializes in R&D initiatives, having created MLJ.ji (Julia’s largest machine learning framework) and worked on detection algorithms at Shift Technology.
-Edoardo has a master’s in applied mathematics from the University of Warwick.
+Edoardo is a data scientist with experience as a CTO and Vice President of Engineering, having founded multiple projects and businesses.
+He specializes in R&D initiatives, developing MLJ.ji, the largest machine learning framework for Julia, and contributing to detection algorithms at Shift Technology.
+Edoardo holds a master’s degree in applied mathematics from the University of Warwick.

 The Demand for Data Science Tops the Charts Across Many Sectors

-In 2012, Harvard Business Review coined the data scientist role as “the sexiest job of the 21st century,” and the demand for data scientists has only grown since then.
-With a projected employment growth rate of 36% over the next decade (one of the highest compared to an average growth rate of 5%), data science has a long life ahead of it—and 91.9% of leading companies have recognized this fact by increasing their investments in big data and AI as of 2021.
+With a projected employment growth rate of 36% over the next decade (one of the highest compared to an average growth rate of 4%), data science has a long life ahead of it—and 90% of leading companies have recognized this fact by increasing their investments in generative AI as of 2024.

 Yet, data science is not a simple field to master—or hire for—due to its many required proficiencies.
-A data scientist shortage exists in the job market, resulting in a race to find vetted data scientists who can analyze data carefully, build unbiased algorithms, and present compelling insights.
+As sustained demand in the job market increases, there is a race to find vetted data scientists who can analyze data carefully, build unbiased algorithms, and present compelling insights to stakeholders.

 At a minimum, data scientists need an extensive background in statistics and programming, and strong experience with production data sets and models.
-This guide specifies the job description tips, interview questions, and project-specific skill requirements that inform how to hire data scientists and maximize your company’s data insights.
+This guide specifies the job description tips, interview questions, and project-specific skill requirements that inform how to hire data scientists and maximize your company’s data analytics capabilities.

-Top-notch data scientists should have a blend of statistical, programming, and business skills with corresponding experience.
+Top-notch data scientists should have a blend of statistical, programming, and business skill sets with corresponding experience.
 At a minimum, an experienced data scientist will be proficient in four key competency areas:

-A pragmatic, statistical, and data-driven mentality – Handling data requires a foundation in statistics and an understanding of potential pitfalls and biases.
+A pragmatic, statistical, and data-driven mentality – Handling data, especially big data, requires a foundation in statistics and an understanding of potential pitfalls and biases.
 Data scientists must comprehend potential technical risks, such as selection bias, survivorship bias, or Simpson’s paradox.

 Experience with programming languages and databases – To handle, analyze, and present data, data scientists must be proficient with a programming language (typically Python) and possess experience in querying databases (typically SQL databases, though NoSQL database skills may be required depending on your project).